Alter Bridge: Live at Wembley

-Alter Bridge: Live at Wembley – European Tour 2011 is the second concert film and live album by the rock band Alter Bridge.
+Alter Bridge: Live at Wembley – European Tour 2011 is the second concert film and live album by American rock band Alter Bridge.
 The DVD was filmed at the band's largest headline show at Wembley Arena on November 29, 2011, and was released worldwide on March 26, 2012.
 The official trailer for Live at Wembley was released on January 5, 2012.
 Singer Myles Kennedy dedicated the band's performance to the late Freddie Mercury.